 A permanent magnet, if kept and used in optimum working conditions, will keep its magnetism for years and years.
 For example, it is estimated that a neodymium magnet loses approximately 5% of its magnetism every 100 years.
 Optimum working conditions include; not subjecting the magnet to temperatures above its maximum operating temperature, protecting from corrosion and not subjecting them to strong demagnetising fields.

 Are magnets effective when attracting an object over a distance?

 When a magnet is not in direct, flush contact with a steel surface or another magnet, their ability to attract/repel does decline significantly.
-How much, is roughly exponential however every shape and size of magnet is different.
+How much, is roughly exponential, however, every shape and size of magnet is different.
 We test the holding strength of all of our magnets in direct contact with a steel plate and through a series of ‘air gaps’ ranging from 0.1mm to 20mm.
-If you would like to know how much weight one of our magnets will support over a distance, please give one of our technical experts a call on 01777 874525.
+If you would like to know how much weight one of our magnets will support over a distance, please give one of our technical experts a call on 0845 519 4701.

 There are several terms used to describe the strength of a magnet, these include:

 Pull – This is how much force is needed to pull the magnet off a steel surface, and is usually referenced in kilograms.